christiskatsouris/ivxPredictive/README.md

 - White, J. S. (1959).
 The limiting distribution of the serial correlation coefficient in the explosive case II.
 The Annals of Mathematical Statistics, 831-834.
 - White, J. S. (1958).
 The limiting distribution of the serial correlation coefficient in the explosive case.
 The Annals of Mathematical Statistics, 1188-1197.

+### 1960's

+- Rao, M. M. (1961).
+Consistency and limit distributions of estimators of parameters in explosive stochastic difference equations.
+The Annals of Mathematical Statistics, 32(1), 195-218.

 ### 1970's

 - Dickey, D. A., & Fuller, W. A. (1979).
 Distribution of the estimators for autoregressive time series with a unit root.
 Journal of the American statistical association, 74(366a), 427-431.